Hygienic Laboratory Influenza Surveillance Testing2019-2020 Testing Guidance

 III.
 Accessing Your Results

-- Results are available via the web-based result reporting system.
-If your facility does not have access to your results via the web page, contact SHL to obtain permission and training.
-Call 319-335-4358, email firstname.lastname@example.org, or download the Results Web Access application on the “Test Results” screen and submit the completed form to SHL.
+- Results are available via the OpenELIS Web Portal.
+If your facility does not have access to your results via a web portal account, contact SHL to obtain permission and training.
+Call 319/335-4358, email firstname.lastname@example.org, or download the SHL web portal application on the “Test Results” page and submit the completed form to SHL.

-- Facilities without web access will receive results via USPS.
+- Facilities without web portal access will receive results via USPS.

 IV.
 Result Interpretation

 All testing is performed using the CDC Human Influenza Virus Real–Time RT–PCR Diagnostic Panel and the results are reported as follows: